 During one of our brainstorm sessions, the word 'nido' (Italian for nest) came to play.
 It has since embraced our playgroup, literally.
 Baby Brain's learning programmes in Hong Kong has always and continues to focus on providing a nest where our young children can feel at home in a fun and interactive learning environment.

 Latest research including those from Harvard's Centre for the Developing Child has explained the importance the experience a child has in his first three years has would impact on the brain development and thus the learning thereafter.

 The curriculum is specially designed for early walkers.
 Children’s well-beings rooted mainly from their sense of security, love, and having needs met in order to build trust in the world so different from mother's womb.
 The program not only provides learning opportunities for infants, parents and caregivers who attend will also benefit from parenting practice which they can extend their child's learning at home.

 At Baby Brain's Baby School, we focus on stimulating infants' early brain development through providing them hands-on experience to build various underpinning skills.
 We will also introduce ways how parents and caregivers can support their child's language and literacy development starting from an early age.

 NIDO 2 (18-24 mths)

 Available on Saturdays, caregiver/s are required to accompany the child in our Nido playgroups, to a maximum of 7 children per class.

-While for those who are ready to attend classes independently may transit to our popular weekday Independent classes.
+While for those who are ready to attend classes independently may transit to our popular weekday Independent Class programme.

 In each Nido session, children will be involved in one or two of the following curriculum areas, depending on the interests and attention span of the children.

 Research shows that when adults create rich language and literacy environments and respond to a young child’s communication in specific ways, they can boost that child’s emergent language and literacy development and increase the likelihood of future academic success.
 And the adults with the greatest potential to help are the most important ones in that child’s life: his parents and caregivers.